romeerez/orchid-orm/packages/docs/src/guide/columns-types.md

 t.bigint().parse(parseInt)
 ```

-Or `bigint` postgres type can be parsed to `bigint` JavaScript type, but be aware that such values should be explicitly turned to a string when preparing JSON response:
+Or `bigint` Postgres type can be parsed to `bigint` JavaScript type, but be aware that such values should be explicitly turned to a string when preparing JSON response:

 ```ts
 t.bigint().parse(BigInt)
 ```

-Numeric type columns supports following `where` operators:
+Numeric-type columns support the following `where` operators:

 ```ts
 db.someModel.where({